×

 GRC refers to managing governance, risk, and compliance activities in a connected and coordinated manner, while ERM (enterprise risk management) is the process of identifying, assessing, managing and mitigating enterprise risks.

 We live in turbulent times with health challenges, war, volatile economic conditions, and an escalating climate crisis disrupting business and life.
-41.8% of the people surveyed by the World Economic Forum said that they expected the world to be consistently volatile with multiple surprises over the next three years.
-For the corporate world, increased global volatility brings increased risks, necessitating constant vigilance, and countermeasures.
+For the corporate world, this increased global volatility brings increased risks, necessitating constant vigilance, and countermeasures.
 More so, with the interconnectedness of cyber, geopolitical, third-party, physical, privacy, financial, and ESG risks, to name a few.

 This article aims to unravel the complexities of GRC offering insights into best practices, emerging trends and the integration of technology in shaping a robust GRC strategy that your organization can use to navigate the complexities of the modern business environment with confidence.

-Governance, Risk, and Compliance (GRC) is a holistic approach to managing organizational's risks, ensuring compliance with regulations, and aligning operations with strategic goals.
-Implementing a comprehensive GRC program helps, improve efficiency, reduce costs, and enhance business performance and growth.
+Governance, Risk, and Compliance (GRC) is a holistic approach to managing an organization's risks, ensuring compliance with regulations, and aligning operations with strategic goals.
+Implementing a comprehensive GRC program helps improve efficiency, reduce costs, and enhance business performance and growth.

 According to OCEG, GRC is defined as “the integrated collection of capabilities that enable an organization to reliably achieve objectives, address uncertainty, and act with integrity.”